-Sanctions were imposed against South Sudan in 2015 by resolution 2206.
+Sanctions were imposed against South Sudan in 2015 by resolution 2206(external link).
 An arms embargo was added in 2018 by resolution 2428.
-You can find out more about the UNSC sanctions resolution here(external link).

 United Nations Sanctions (South Sudan) Regulations 2015

 New Zealand's sanctions regulations(external link) were last amended on 11 April 2019.
 These regulations apply to all persons inside New Zealand and to New Zealand citizens outside New Zealand.

 A person breaching the sanctions regulations could be liable for up to 12 months imprisonment or a fine of up to $10,000.
 A company breaching the sanctions regulations could be liable for a fine of up to $100,000.

 Some of the key restrictions in the sanctions regulations are outlined below.
 The following list is a summary only and is not comprehensive.
 We recommend that you look at the detailed regulations and obtain independent legal advice when making decisions about dealings with persons from South Sudan.